 Huge thank you to Jessica Hunter Photography team for being so awesome and up for the challenge when I said I wanted to surprise Cheryl + Travis with these coloured smoke bombs!
 Click here if you’d like to watch the video slideshow of their wedding photos.

 Greenery is fresh and organic, bright and revitalizing.
-It’s been announced by Pantone as their pick for 2017.
-It is symbolic of new beginnings, therefore the perfect addition to add to your wedding colour palette!
+It’s been announced by Pantone as their colour trend prediction for 2017.
+Symbolic of new beginnings.
+That sounds like the perfect addition to add to your wedding colour palette!

-Last summer a few of our couples such as H+B incorporated a lot of actual greenery into their weddings because Birch & Bunny couples are trend-setters!
+Last summer a few of our couples incorporated a lot of actual greenery into their weddings.
+One couple in particular (H+B) made it a focal colour, though.
+It feels like we say that each time the Pantone colour is announced.
+It becomes clear each year that Birch & Bunny couples are trend-setters!
+(Yes, you!)

 I set out to inspire Birch & Bunny brides and grooms who are dreaming up their own wedding themes.
 I wanted this inspiration shoot to be rich and elegant, but to marry that sophistication with the natural beauty of the outdoors, hence a woodland glam theme.
 To accomplish this, I choose a colour pallet of deep Marsala, bold berry hues, and accents of gold and bling.When Grace Kerr of Photographs by Grace came on board, I was thrilled by her enthusiasm for the concept!
 We had such a mild winter, but it was so windy that day (a severe wind warning was issued) that we almost blew away!Beautiful flower garland, bouquet and floral crown were created by Occasional Bloom, using rich deep colours and lush florals juxtaposed with curly willow branches for texture.Cake artist Handmade Cake Company crafted a semi-naked red velvet cake using all natural and preservative free ingredients.
 It was garnished with persimmons, fresh berries, pomegranate seeds, as well as a sumptuous pavlova, and raspberry cream filled meringues.